muses-code-js/express-workshop-2/_steps/step03.md

 But enough talk.
 Let's code!

-## 1. Create a `server.js` file
+### 1. Create a server.js file

-Let's build our server!
-Before we do anything, let's create a new file called `server.js`.
+All of the code for our server is going to live in one file, `server.js`.
+Create a new file called `server.js`.

 This is where all our server code is going to live.

-## 2. `require` the `express` library
+### 2. "require" the Express module

-We already installed Express in Step 2, but we need to make sure it is included in this file specifically so we can make use of its methods.
-In Node.js, when you want to access the functionality of a library or module in another file, you `require` it.
+We already installed Express in Step 2, but we need a way to refer to it so we can use it.
+We do that using the function `require`.

 To import Express, write the following inside `server.js`: